b0bh00d/HappyStation/README.md

 ## Installing
 You can do a git clone of this repo into a folder called "HappyStation" in your game's local `extensions` folder, or you can simply extract the provided release into the same location (it's already bundled in its target folder).

+# §
+You might also find [Happy Crew](https://github.com/b0bh00d/HappyCrew) to be a useful X4 mod.
+Have a look!